Canada's role in the development of an international pandemic agreement

 - Other public health emergency tools and strategies

-Canada is working closely with other countries and international partners to strengthen global pandemic prevention, preparedness and response.
-This includes the development of a new World Health Organization (WHO) convention, agreement or international instrument, sometimes called a:
+Canada continues to work closely with international partners to strengthen global pandemic prevention, preparedness and response.
+This includes the development of the World Health Organization (WHO) Pandemic Agreement.

-A pandemic instrument can help nations avoid and reduce the devastating health, social and economic consequences of a potential future pandemic.
-Canada supports the development of a pandemic instrument to:
+Pandemics often bring devastating health, social and economic consequences for impacted countries.
+Canada supported the development of a pandemic agreement to:

 - improve global cooperation